cran/pavo/README.md

 ### Need more information, or help with the package?

-- Read the [Package Vignettes](http://rafaelmaia.net/pavo/articles/) (or via `browseVignettes("pavo")`) for detailed examples and discussion.
+- Read the [package documentation and vignettes](http://pavo.colrverse.com/index.html) (or via `browseVignettes("pavo")`) for detailed examples and discussion.
-- Check out the [Latest News](http://rafaelmaia.net/pavo/news/index.html) for changes and updates.
+- Check out the [latest news](http://pavo.colrverse.com/news/index.html) for changes and updates.
 - **Can't find what you're looking for?
 Send an email to the mailing list: <r-pavo@googlegroups.com>**

 ## Citing pavo

 The manuscript describing the current iteration of the package has been published and are free to access:

 Maia R., Gruson H., Endler J.A., and White T.E.
 2019 [pavo 2: New tools for the spectral and spatial analysis of colour in R](https://doi.org/10.1111/2041-210X.13174). _Methods in Ecology and Evolution_, 10(7):1097‑107.

 ## Install